Reachability in Restricted Chemical Reaction Networks: Void and Autogenesis Rules

-We now consider $(2,0)$ with binary encoded species counts, which permits a potentially exponential configuration volume, making the algorithm of Theorem~\ref{thm:void2uni} no longer polynomial time.
+\para{Bipartite CRNs with $(2,0)$ rules.} We now consider $(2,0)$ with binary encoded species counts, which permits a potentially exponential configuration volume, making the algorithm of Theorem~\ref{thm:void2uni} no longer polynomial time.
 In this scenario, we consider a new restriction in which the CRN rules are bipartite:

-\definition{Bipartite CRN.} A bipartite CRN $(\Lambda, \Gamma)$ is one in which the species $\Lambda$ can be partitioned into two disjoint sets $\Lambda_1$ and $\Lambda_2$ such that for each rule $R \in \Gamma$, there are at most 2 reactants of $R$ and they do not occur within the same partition of $\Lambda$.
+\begin{definition} A bipartite CRN $(\Lambda, \Gamma)$ is one in which the species $\Lambda$ can be partitioned into two disjoint sets $\Lambda_1$ and $\Lambda_2$ such that for each rule $R \in \Gamma$, there are at most 2 reactants of $R$ and they do not occur within the same partition of $\Lambda$. \end{definition}

 Determining if a CRN is bipartite can be solved in polynomial time by a bipartite graph detection algorithm.
 If the CRN is bipartite, we reduce the problem to the maximum flow problem.
+Although this algorithm only works with bipartite CRNs, we conjecture that the problem is in $P$, and leave it as an important open question related to general matching in weighted graphs.

 \begin{theorem} Reachability is polynomial-time solvable for bipartite CRNs with $(2,0)$ rules. \end{theorem} \begin{proof} We show this by reducing reachability for a $(2,0)$ rule bipartite CRN to the maximum network flow problem.
 Consider an input $(2,0)$-rule bipartite CRN $(\Lambda, \Gamma)$ with partitions $\Lambda_1$ and $\Lambda_2$, input configuration $I$, and output configuration $D$.
 From this, generate a max-flow instance as follows: for each $s\in \Lambda$, let the network contain a corresponding vertex $v_s$.
 For each rule, $a+b \rightarrow \emptyset \in \Gamma$, add an infinite capacity edge between vertices $v_a$ and $v_b$.
 For each $x_i \in \Lambda_1$, add an edge from the source vertex to vertex $v_{x_i}$ of capacity $I[i] - D[i]$, and for each $y_i \in \Lambda_2$, add an edge from $v_{y_i}$ to the sink vertex of capacity $I[i] - D[i]$.
 The maximum-flow of this network is equal to the configuration volume $I-D$ if and only if $D$ is reachable from $I$ under $\Gamma$, and therefore reachability can be computed in polynomial time using the Edmonds-Karp maximum-flow algorithm. \end{proof}